Battle Study # 8

 Date: September 18th, 1944

-Location: Eindhoven, Veghel, Eerde, Holland
+Location: Eindhoven, Veghel, Eerde, "The Island" (Betuwe region) Holland

 Introduction: When the German Army retreated from Belgium and Northern France in late August and early September, many soldiers passed through Eindhoven.
 In commandeered vehicles, on foot or on stolen bicycles, they hurried to the Heimat.